Why it guided smell training better than learning the method by yourself?

 - Learn how to make a smell kit and make one for yourself to take home, using anything from the library that you choose

-Plus of course plenty of discussion and lunch!
+Plus of course plenty of discussion!